Australian Organic Geochemistry Conference

 The conference field trip is FREE and includes a light lunch.
 The trip will take us to the Mt Stromlo observatory, the Canberra Deep Space Communication complex and Tidbinbilla nature reserve.
 Short introductory talks will be provided by experts at each locality.
 The bus will stop at the Canberra airport at 4.40pm for the air travellers and return to ANU at 5 o’clock.
 If you want to participate in the field trip, please indicate this on the registration page.
 You can also purchase additional tickets for the trip for partners and friends ($50).

-The Organising Committee is proud to confirm our first two Keynote Speakers:
+The Organising Committee is proud to confirm our Plenary Speakers:

 Paula Welander is Assistant Professor of Earth System Science at Stanford University.
 She investigates the biosynthesis and physiological function of precursors of molecular fossils in extant bacteria.
 Paula's research utilizes a combination of bioinformatics, microbial genetics, physiology, and biochemistry to address three general questions about biomarkers: 1) What are their phylogenetic distributions in modern bacteria?
 2) What are their physiological roles?
 3) What is the evolutionary history of their biosynthetic pathways?
 Read more.